-Following an extensive process of evaluating strategic alternatives, including identifying and reviewing potential candidates for a strategic acquisition or other transaction, on September 6, 2022, we entered into an Asset Purchase Agreement, or the Asset Purchase Agreement, with Cardurion Pharmaceuticals, Inc., or Cardurion, providing for the sale of tovinontrine (IMR-687) and all of our other assets related to our PDE9 program, or the Asset Sale.
-On October 13, 2022, we, Iguana Merger Sub, Inc., a Delaware corporation and our wholly-owned subsidiary, or the Merger Sub, and Enliven Therapeutics, Inc., a Delaware corporation, or Enliven, entered into an Agreement and Plan of Merger, or the Merger Agreement, pursuant to which, among other matters, and subject to the satisfaction or waiver of the conditions set forth in the Merger Agreement, Merger Sub will merge with and into Enliven, with Enliven continuing as our wholly owned subsidiary and the surviving corporation of the merger, or Merger.
-If the Merger is completed, the business of Enliven will continue as the business of the combined organization.
-One of the conditions to the closing of the transactions contemplated by the Merger Agreement between us and Cardurion.
+On October 13, 2022, we, Iguana Merger Sub, Inc., a Delaware corporation and our wholly-owned subsidiary, or the Merger Sub, and Enliven Therapeutics, Inc., a Delaware corporation, or Enliven, entered into an Agreement and Plan of Merger, or the Merger Agreement, pursuant to which, among other things, and subject to the satisfaction or waiver of the conditions set forth in the Merger Agreement, Merger Sub will merge with and into Enliven, with Enliven continuing as our wholly owned subsidiary and the surviving corporation of the Merger, which transaction is referred to herein as the Merger.
+If the Merger is completed, the business of Enliven will continue as the business of the combined company.

-We expect to devote significant time and resources to the completion of the Asset Sale and the Merger.
-However, there can be no assurances that such activities will result in the completion of the Asset Sale or the Merger.
+We expect to devote significant time and resources to the completion of the Merger.
+However, there can be no assurances that such activities will result in the completion of the Merger.
 Further, the completion of the Merger may ultimately not deliver the anticipated benefits or enhance shareholder value.
-If either the Asset Sale or the Merger is not completed, we will reconsider our strategic alternatives.
-As noted above, the closing of the transactions contemplated by the Asset Purchase Agreement between us and Cardurion is a condition to the closing of the transactions contemplated by the Merger Agreement and thus failure to close the Asset Sale would cause us not to be able to satisfy its obligations under the Merger Agreement.
-We consider one of the following courses of action to be the most likely alternatives if the Asset Sale or the Merger is not completed:
+If the Merger is not completed, we will reconsider our strategic alternatives.
+We consider one of the following courses of action to be the most likely alternatives if the Merger is not completed:

 - Dissolve and liquidate our assets.
-If, for any reason, the Asset Sale or the Merger does not close, our Board may conclude that it is in the best interest of stockholders to dissolve the Company and liquidate our assets.
+If, for any reason, the Merger does not close, our board of directors may conclude that it is in the best interest of stockholders to dissolve the company and liquidate our assets.
 In that event, we would be required to pay all of our debts and contractual obligations, and to set aside certain reserves for potential future claims.
 There would be no assurances as to the amount or timing of available cash remaining to distribute to stockholders after paying our obligations and setting aside funds for reserves. - Pursue another strategic transaction.
-We may resume the process of evaluating a potential strategic transaction in order to attempt another strategic transaction like the Asset Sale or the Merger. - · Operate our business.
-Although less likely than the alternatives above, our Board may elect to seek new product candidates for development.
+We may resume the process of evaluating a potential strategic transaction in order to attempt another strategic transaction like the Merger. - Operate our business.
+Our board of directors may elect to seek new product candidates for development.